practio/prettier-config/README.md

 ## Usage with your editor

 If you'd like your editor to automatically run Prettier for you, then download the Prettier extenstion for your editor.
-It's recommended that you enable the "format on save" option in your editor (for vscode add `"editor.formatOnSave": true` to your settings.json file).
+It's recommended that you enable the "format on save" option in your editor.

-**Important!** Make sure to enable the eslint integration option (prettier-eslint) of the extension to make sure that our eslint rules are respected.
+For vscode the plugin is found here https://marketplace.visualstudio.com/items?itemName=Prettier.prettier-vscode and you can add `"editor.formatOnSave": true` to your settings.json file to enable autosaving.

 ## Adding automatic formatting